Bakhomious/unideb-state-exam/src/2-8-networks.md

     3. Data encapsulation and formatting
     4. Fragmentation and reassembly
     5. Routing
-2. ARP Protocol
+2. ARP (Address Resolution Protocol)
-3. ICMP Protocol
+3. ICMP (Internet Control Message Protocol)
     1. The core responsibility of the ICMP protocol is to report the problems, not correct them.
 The responsibility of the correction lies with the sender.
     2. ICMP can send the messages only to the source, but not to the intermediate routers because the IP datagram carries the addresses of the source and destination but not of the router that it is passed to.